What do Bill Gates, Warren Buffet and Jeff Bezos all have in common?

 The WiderFunnel blog is one of the main outlets for the experiments conducted by the WiderFunnel team.
 The posts are filled with data-backed case-studies and tests and any Ecommerce retailer will find the content to be of tremendous value.
 There are also interviews, topical articles and industry updates.

 SiteTuners is an Ecommerce-focused digital growth consultancy headed up by Tim Ash.
-His penchant for landing page optimization runs through all of his posts and his blog is an excellent source for online retailers that are interested in conversion rate optimization (CRO).
+His penchant for landing page optimization runs through all of his posts and his blog is an excellent source for online retailers that are interested in conversion rate optimization tips (CRO).

 Keeping with the conversion optimization theme, Unbounce is another blog that should be near the top of your reading list.
 It’s particularly good to follow for CRO industry news, updates and interviews.